anxta/Data-Scientist-with-Python-Track/README.md

 - <a href="https://github.com/anxta/Data-Scientist-with-Python-Track/tree/main/Joining%20Data%20with%20Pandas" > Joining Data with Pandas </a>
 - <a href="https://github.com/anxta/Data-Scientist-with-Python-Track/tree/main/Introduction%20to%20Statistics%20with%20Python" > Introduction to Statistics with Python </a>

-- <a href="https://github.com/anxta/Data-Scientist-with-Python-Track/tree/main/Introduction%20to%20Data%20Visualization%20with%20Matplotlib"  > </a> Introduction to Data Visualization with Matplotlib> </a>
+- <a href="https://github.com/anxta/Data-Scientist-with-Python-Track/tree/main/Introduction%20to%20Data%20Visualization%20with%20Matplotlib"> Introduction to Data Visualization with Matplotlib</a>